FEATURES

 Urban Institute | July 2025

-Redo.io was selected as a Catalyst Grantee amidst 25 organizations nationwide.
-The Catalyst Grant Program, sponsored by Microsoft, supports the efforts of nonprofit organizations to use data and technology to advance racial equity and reform in the adult criminal legal system.
+Redo.io was selected as a Catalyst Grantee among 25 organizations nationwide.
+The Catalyst Grant Program, sponsored by Microsoft, supports the efforts of nonprofit organizations to use data and technology to advance racial justice and reform in the adult criminal legal system.

 Read More